How much does Sim Racing cost?

 5) Games - from £20

 Sim Racing games are largely pretty cheap (with the exception of iRacing, which is subscription based and requires one-time purchase of in game content).
 But games like Assetto Corsa Competizione, rFactor, GT Sport, Forza, KartKraft, Dirt Rally 2.0 etc all range from about £20 to £40 to buy, and that's a one off cost, so games are very affordable for all.
 The trend nowadays Is to provide a base game, with a default number of cars and tracks, and offer additional content for an additional cost.
 What ever way you look at it, you could buy a few of the best current Sim Racing games for the cost of a track day at your local racing track, so objectively, they are cheap and good value.

 So, we reiterate, how much does Sim Racing cost?
 Well, you can make Sim Racing cost as much or as little as you want it to.

 If you want to be frugal, you can get a cheap wheel, mount on your table, and buy a second hand Xbox and get playing for no more than £200.

-But if you want the best products, that will make you faster and give you the most immersive and enjoyable experience, you can end up spending many thousands on your sim racing setup.
+But if you want the best products, that will make you faster and give you the most immersive and enjoyable experience, you can end up spending many thousands of pounds on your Sim Racing setup.